ARMmbed/yotta-docker/README.md

 ### Yotta proxy

-The ```yotta``` file offers a proxy command to run yotta commands inside the yocker container from your working directory without explicitly opening a docker shell.
+The ```yotta``` file offers a proxy command to run yotta commands inside the yotta docker container from your working directory without explicitly opening a docker shell.
 This means you can execute yotta commands as if yotta was installed on your host.

 See [yotta](yotta.md) for more information.